miahthegreat/temperature-conversion-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can select the temperature you are converting from, type in the temperature.
-Page will update with the respective temps it can be converted to.
+You can select the temperature you are converting from, type in the temperature, and page will update with the respective temperatures it can be converted to.